Screenshot 2024-09-13 at 11.03.13 AM.png

 ROLE(3D)MODELS

-Explore an ongoing series of rotating virtual 3D models, rendered from sculptures and artifacts held in our Art & Artifacts Division.
-While nothing replaces the power of presence and experiencing these materials in-person, these 3D models provide a new perspective for understanding the past through an object’s history.
+Explore an ongoing series of rotating virtual 3D models, rendered from sculptures and artifacts preserved in our Art & Artifacts Division.
+Note that slight variations between these scanned models and the original artworks and artifacts may exist.
+While nothing replaces the power of presence and experiencing these materials in person, use of this technology provides a new perspective for understanding the past through an object’s history.

 In 2025, the Schomburg Center for Research in Black Culture will celebrate 100 years as a world-leading cultural institution devoted to the research, preservation, and exhibition of materials focused on African American, African Diaspora, and African experiences.